 If you develop a cold or infection, your procedure may be postponed.

-A complete tummy tuck typically takes between three and four hours under general anesthesia.
-A mini-tummy tuck takes between one and two hours.
+A complete tummy tuck typically takes between 3 and 4 hours under general anesthesia.
+A mini-tummy tuck takes between 1 and 2 hours.
 The procedure is done at one of our hospitals or at an outpatient surgical center.
-You'll have a permanent scar-in some cases the scar can extend from hip to hip.
-But the scar will lighten over time and won't be visible under most clothing.
+You’ll have a permanent scar — in some cases extending from hip to hip.
+But the scar may lighten over time and won’t be visible under most clothing.
 Whenever possible, the surgeon will make the incision along the panty line to help conceal the scar.

 Abdominoplasty is typically an outpatient procedure.
 However, some patients choose to stay in an aftercare facility that offers nursing for a day or two.
-Everyone's recovery is different, but you should start walking as soon as possible to get your blood circulating.
+Everyone’s recovery is different, but you should start walking as soon as possible to get your blood circulating.
 At first, you might find it hard to stand up straight, and you can expect your abdomen to be swollen for a few days.
-For the first two weeks or so, you may have to walk slightly bent at the waist.
-You should not do any exercise more strenuous than walking during the four to six weeks following surgery, and should not lift more than 10 pounds for six weeks.
+For the first 2 weeks or so, you may have to walk slightly bent at the waist.
+You should not do any exercise more strenuous than walking during the 4 to 6 weeks following surgery, and should not lift more than 10 pounds for 6 weeks.

-Your medical care team will work with you to relieve pain and help you feel as comfortable as possible.
-Surface stitches will be removed in five to seven days and deeper sutures will come out in two to three weeks.
+Your medical care team will work with you to help relieve pain and help you feel as comfortable as possible.
+Surface stitches will be removed in 5 to 7 days and deeper sutures will come out in 2 to 3 weeks.

 We recommend you arrange for someone to drive you home after your surgery and to help you out at home for a couple of days.

-Some people return to work two to three weeks after the procedure, while others take three to four weeks to recover.
-People who are in good physical condition with strong abdominal muscles recover more quickly.
+Some people return to work 2 to 3 weeks after the procedure, while others take 3 to 4 weeks to recover.
+People who are in good physical condition with strong abdominal muscles usually recover more quickly.